 Figure 8 shows the layout of a generic psb_foo routine with respect to the PSBLAS-2.0 error handling policy.
 It is possible to see how, whenever an error condition is detected, the info variable is set to the corresponding error code which is, then, pushed on top of the stack by means of the psb_errpush.
 An error condition may be directly detected inside a routine or indirectly checking the error code returned returned by a called routine.
-Whenever an error is encountered, after it has been pushed on stack, the program execution skips to a point where the error condition is handled; the error condition is handled either by returning control to the caller routine or by calling the psb_error routine which prints the content of the error stack and aborts the program execution.
+Whenever an error is encountered, after it has been pushed on stack, the program execution skips to a point where the error condition is handled; the error condition is handled either by returning control to the caller routine or by calling the psb_error routine which prints the content of the error stack and aborts the program execution, according to the choice made by the user with psb_set_erraction.
+The default is to print the error and terminate the program, but the user may choose to handle the error explicitly.